antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 Separating the API set from its implementation doesn't just slow down the availability of APIs.
 It also means that we need to [map .NET Standard versions to their implementations][ns-table].
-As someone who had to explain this table to many people over time I've come to appreciate just how complicated this seemingly simple idea is.
+As someone who had to explain this table to many people over time, I've come to appreciate just how complicated this seemingly simple idea is.
 We've tried our best to make it easier, but in the end, it's just inherent complexity because the API set and the implementations are shipped independently.

-We have unified the .NET platforms by adding yet another, synthetic, platform below them all that represents the common API set.
+We have unified the .NET platforms by adding yet another synthetic platform below them all that represents the common API set.
 In a very real sense, this [XKCD-inspired comic][xkcd] is spot on: